 - Tomato and Cheddar Breakfast Pizza

 I absolutely LOVE this breakfast pizza.
-I used my favorite pizza dough recipe—the one from Lim Lahey.
+I used my favorite pizza dough recipe—the one from Jim Lahey.
 [Editor's Note: You'll find this recipe when you click on the link in the ingredient list above.]
-This recipe is simple and PERFECT.
-Do yourself a favor and DO NOT rush the dough.
+This recipe is simple and perfect.
+Do yourself a favor and don't rush the dough.
 You could certainly use other meats and cheeses, but if you love bacon and eggs, this needs nothing else.
 Using the bacon to dam the egg is a great idea and works as planned.
 Make extras, you'll need them!

 For this breakfast pizza recipe I made the crème fraîche, bacon, caramelized onion, egg, and mozzarella version using brioche dough.
 I would suggest that instead of cutting the dough into 8 squares, it might be easier to weigh the dough and then divide it into 8 pieces of equal weight.

 I tried to cook the egg so that the yolk was still runny, but didn't manage to do so.
 The additional 8 to 10 minutes baking was inadequate to cook the egg, though by then the brioche crust was a bit overdone.
 Therefore, I would suggest giving the crust less than 15 minutes initial baking time and adding the egg sooner, and then continuing to cook until the egg white has set.

 However, I really enjoyed these pizzas.
 I thought my brioche dough added a nice sweetness, and I would definitely make them again.